Shenyi-Z/ToCa/README.md

 ## Acknowledgements
 - Thanks to [DiT](https://github.com/facebookresearch/DiT) for their great work and codebase upon which we build DiT-ToCa.
-- Thanks to [PixArt-alpha](https://github.com/PixArt-alpha/PixArt-alpha) for their great work and codebase upon which we build PixArt-alpha-ToCa.
+- Thanks to [PixArt-α](https://github.com/PixArt-alpha/PixArt-alpha) for their great work and codebase upon which we build PixArt-α-ToCa.
 - Thanks to [OpenSora](https://github.com/hpcaitech/Open-Sora) for their great work and codebase upon which we build OpenSora-ToCa.